oswaldderiemaecker/wordpress-eb-demo/README.md

 AWS recommends the separation of responsibilities, and therefore you should create a separate AWS account for every environment you might require.

-This tutorial explains the deployment in a staging environment.
+This tutorial explains Wordpress deployment in a staging environment.

-So let's start and create an AWS account for your testing environment.
+So let's start and create an AWS account for your staging environment.

 **Set up a new account:**